rehierl/abstract-properties/15-x-hierarchies-2/x-overall-design-goals.md

+- with an old point-of-view in mind

 <!-- ======================================================================= -->
 # General goals and requirements

-The most fundamental goal of an outline algorithm is to allow the generation of an accurate listing of sections (aka. table of contents, TOC) that can be found within a given node tree.
+The fundamental goal of an outline algorithm is to allow the generation of an accurate listing of sections (aka. table of contents, TOC) that can be found within a given node tree.
 As such, a TOC provides a static overview of the tree's contents.

 However, the more sections there are, the less helpful such a listing becomes.
 A design must therefore allow to support dynamic behavior.